B’Yachad Religious School

 Curriculum and Learning:

 Our curriculum focuses on seven different categories of Jewish education: Hebrew and Vocabulary, Tefillah, Jewish Values, Torah, Israel, Jewish History, and Family Partnerships.
-Students gain knowledge from each category each year they are in Atid Learning Center classes.
+Students gain knowledge from each category each year they are in TI Religious School classes.
 As students grow, their knowledge and understanding deepens.
 Family partnerships are just as important to our curriculum as any other subject.
 A large part of Judaism is conducted in the home setting.
 Parent support is important to the success of their student’s learning.